rezer0dai/rezer0dai.github.io/_posts/2019-06-11-rewheeler.md

 Reinforcement learning has several [algorithms](https://lilianweng.github.io/lil-log/2018/02/19/a-long-peek-into-reinforcement-learning.html) working over [policy gradients](https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html) methods (DDPG, PPO, TRPO, ACER, ..) or value functions (DQN).
 I prefer working with policy methods as it allows me to work on continuous action spaces more naturally, and i am especially inclined to DDPG due its nice workarounds with backpropagation of value function loss trough policy network and usage of replay buffer.
 However algorithm like PPO results in more smooth changes of policy per update and are on-policy driven.
 On the value functions front DQN algorithm achieved big success on variety of Atari games partially due to discrete action space and proved very efficient.

 And there i was wondering if i can benefit from *different methods into single learning process*.
-<br/>Lets at first see some learning stats of DDPG and PPO respectivelly :
+<br/>Lets at first see some learning stats on Reacher environment of DDPG and PPO respectivelly :

 {:refdef: style="text-align: center;"}
 ![DDPG](https://rezer0dai.github.io/assets/images/ddpg.png "learning progress")